uptane/uptane.github.io/blog/2024-01-10-GSoC-blog/index.md

 The objective of this project is to deconstruct the current website layout and design and create a more logical arrangement of information.
 We aim to achieve this by:

 - Improving the existing platform and overall design of the website, including typeface and color choices, to create a cleaner, more contemporary look.
-- Reorganizing the content to make it easier for users to find the information they need to consider adopting or integrating the Uptane project.
+- Reorganizing the content to make it easier for users to find the information they need to consider before adopting or integrating the Uptane project.
 - Identifying key information that may be missing and adding it to the website.
 - Adding dynamic elements to the website to support more interactivity between users and the site.